 Then when it came to framing the front, I cut a board mitered at 45 degrees off square and clamped it to the front of the bench so I could cut the leg piece perfect before gluing and stapling!

 Once you have all of the corners of the bench done…then you have to move on to the inside of the legs!
-Now, I had a slight problem with the back 1x4s….somewhere along the way I created a slight problem when I was trying to place the back side of the legs because they were wanting to stick out a little past the front board…I think all my little feet were not lined up exactly flush with the back and ever so slightly off boards at the top as well created my problem!
+Now, I had a slight problem with the back 1x4s….somewhere along the way I created a slight problem when I was trying to place the backside of the legs because they were wanting to stick out a little past the front board…I think all my little feet were not lined up exactly flush with the back and ever so slightly off boards at the top as well created my problem!
 So make sure and do a better job than me building your frame and you won’t have this problem!!
-But…just in case yo have this problem, I fixed it by using furring strips that I had in 1x4s since they are more narrow than 3/4″ they worked great…except for they are not as wide as regular 1x4s so I had to use a little piece of filler material! 🙂 Oh the drama some days when you are building!!
+But…just in case you have this problem, I fixed it by using furring strips that I had in 1x4s since they are more narrow than 3/4″ they worked great…except for they are not as wide as regular 1x4s so I had to use a little piece of filler material! 🙂 Oh the drama some days when you are building!!
 Haha!!

 I did have to some sanding on the furring strips too to remove the real rounded edges that they tend to have!
 But since they were on the inside they aren’t that noticeable!!

-Well that was it!!
+Well, that was it!!
 I added three coats of poly and all done… and for only 27 bucks!!
-So, total dining room redo has only cost $147…that is for a table and a bench!!
+So, the total dining room redo has only cost $147…that is for a table and a bench!!
 That is amazing!!
 I love it!!
 Now maybe I can decide on a rug and find the money for it in my couch cushions!!
 Hahaha!!

 If you build one of your own I would love to see it…you can email me pictures at [email protected] or tag me in your photo on Facebook or Instagram!!
 Whatever you build or craft I just hope you LOVE every minute of it!!